 More detail gives you more realistic results

 CAPE’s ability to handle rich detail allows users to create models accurate enough to realistically predict likely misoperations.
 CAPE handles model-specific comparator equations, phase and fault selection logic, manufacturer- and model-specific setting names, and internal supervision logic.
 CAPE comes with a library of relays, distribution reclosers, and fuses, all ready to use out of the box.

 CAPE is built upon a true relational database, which is included with CAPE software.
 CAPE’s underlying DBMS is fully ODBC- and SQL-compliant; therefore, the CAPE database may be accessed by programs like Oracle and Microsoft Access.
 All of the CAPE modules use the same CAPE database, so any data item is entered once and may be used many times.

 CAPE users with an active software maintenance agreement receive unlimited technical support from Electrocon engineers by phone and email.
 Unlimited technical support includes help with writing SQL code for interrogating the database and general technical support issues related to protection.
 Software “updates on demand” for active maintenance agreement accounts, allow users to quickly and easily receive software updates, incremental functionality improvements, and newly-developed relay models.

-CAPE users with active software maintenance agreements received CAPE 14.
-For more information about CAPE, CAPE 14 or Electrocon services, visit us on the web at www.electrocon.com or call +1 734-761-8612 extension 202 or email firstname.lastname@example.org.
+CAPE users with active software maintenance agreements will automatically receive CAPE 14.
+Shipments of CAPE 14 will begin in the first quarter.
+For more information about CAPE, CAPE 14 or Electrocon services, visit us on the web at www.electrocon.com or call +1 734-761-8612 extension 202 or email email@example.com.